-Use our calculator to accurately predict the weekly cashflow position of your next investment property.
-Will your property be positively or negatively geared?
+Use the investment property calculator to accurately predict the weekly cashflow position of your next investment property.

 How to use this calculator

-Simply enter the details of the investment property that you want to purchase and your income and our calculator will work out the rest for you.
+Simply enter the details of the investment property you want to purchase and your income, and our calculator will work out the rest for you.

-- Step 1: Enter the details of the purchase including property price and your deposit
+- Step 1: Enter the details of the purchase, including the property price and your deposit.

-- Step 2: Enter your income and the expected rent income.
+- Step 2: Enter your income and the expected rental income.

 - Step 3: Enter the costs associated with the property (our calculator will estimate some of them for you).

-Most properties have a negative weekly cashflow at the time that they are purchased but as they grow in value they soon outstrip the weekly costs so the investor makes a profit.
-Over time the rent increases and the property becomes positively geared.
+Most properties have a negative weekly cashflow when they are purchased, but over time the rent increases and the property becomes positively geared.

-The calculator needs to know your taxable income so that it can then work out the benefits you will receive from depreciation and negative gearing.
+The cash flow calculator needs to know your taxable income so that it can work out the benefits you may receive from depreciation and negative gearing.

 Our investment property cashflow calculator will automatically estimate many of the expenses associated with your property.